zelosleone/oracle/README.md

 GET /api/random
   - Retrieves a random number using a quantum entropy source and atmospheric noise integration.
-  - Range: \[0, n-1]  (Specify 'n' - the upper bound of the random number range)
+  - Range: \[0, n-1]

 POST /api/divination
-  - Parameters:  language (el-GR or he-IL),  (Add other relevant parameters such as prayer type, user input, etc.)
+  - Parameters:  language (el-GR or he-IL)
   - Synthesizes an appropriate prayer based on the selected language and parameters.
   - Calculates the divination result based on the random number and prayer context.
   - Includes ritual timing information in the response.
-(Consider specifying response format - JSON?)